devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Key Points

-- **Automatic Alignment**: Pandas automatically aligns data based on row indices and column labels.
+- Automatic Alignment: Pandas automatically aligns data based on row indices and column labels.
-- **Handling Missing Values**: Missing values are filled with NaN when there is no corresponding data in one of the DataFrames.
+- Handling Missing Values: Missing values are filled with NaN when there is no corresponding data in one of the DataFrames.
-- **Join Methods**: The alignment can be controlled using different join methods such as `'outer'`, `'inner'`, `'left'`, or `'right'`.
+- Join Methods: The alignment can be controlled using different join methods such as `'outer'`, `'inner'`, `'left'`, or `'right'`.

 This automatic alignment feature simplifies data manipulation tasks by ensuring that operations are performed on corresponding data points while handling discrepancies in structure effectively.